This Day In Music: April 8

 April 8, 1968 ~ Folk singer, violinist, guitarist, mandolinist Tracy Grammer born in Homestead, Florida, USA ~ First gained attention in the late 1990s, forming a duo with Dave Carter.
 The duo were heralded as “the new voice of modern folk music” and heralded by the likes of Joan Baez.
 Following Carter's death in 2002 Grammer has performed and recorded as a solo artist, her first full-length album Flower Of Avalon released in 2005

-April 8, 1967 ~ Singer Sandie Shaw wins the 12th edition of the Eurovision Songfestival held in Vienna, Austria ~ Representing the UK Shaw wins with the song Puppet On A String written by Bill Martin and Phil Coulter
+April 8, 1967 ~ Singer Sandie Shaw wins the 12th edition of the Eurovision Songfestival held in Vienna, Austria ~ Representing the UK, Shaw wins with the song Puppet On A String written by Bill Martin and Phil Coulter.
+Runner-ups would be Ireland's Sean Dunphy in 2nd place with If I Could Choose, and France's Noëlle Cordier in 3rd with Il Doit Faire Beau Là-Bas

 April 8, 1966 ~ Bénédicte Grimault, commonly known as actress, singer, songwriter Belle du Berry, born in Berry-Boux, France ~ Lead singer of Paris Combo, known for blending chanson, pop, jazz, swing, world music.
 The band broke through with their sophomore Living Room album released in 2000 and have toured in France, Australia and America ~ Grimault passed away in 2020

-April 8, 1964 ~ Singer Connie Francis records Be Anything (But Be Mine) ~ Written by Irving Gordon.
-Arranged by Alan Lorber.
-Produced by Danny Davis.
-Released later the same year, b/w Tommy, it would mark Francis' return to traditional pop songs
+April 8, 1964 ~ Singer Connie Francis records Be Anything (But Be Mine), marking her return to traditional pop songs ~ Written by Irving Gordon.
+Arranged by Alan Lorber, produced by Danny Davis.
+Released later the same year, b/w Tommy, it would be her last single to reach top 40 Billboard Hot 100.
+The song had previously been recorded Ruth Brown, Peggy Lee, Sarah Vaughan, and Timi Yuro, and originally by Eddy Howard in 1952

 April 8, 1964 ~ Drummer Dave Rowntree, full name David Alexander de Horne Rowntree, born in Colchester, UK ~ Member of several regional bands alongside Graham Coxon.
 After being introduced to Damon Albarn by Coxon joined what would become Blur, one of the most successful Britpop bands of the 1990s, known for UK top 10 hits such as There's No Other Way, Girls & Boys, Country House, Beetlebum, Out Of Time, and others